‘The Bachelor’ Spoilers Week 3: Nick Sends Drunk Girl Home During Group Date, Corinne Has A Meltdown

-It’s another round of dates and drama on Week 3 of The Bachelor and the 18 girls who remain will all be trying to get Nick Viall’s attention during two group dates, a one-on-one date, and the pool party that takes place before the third rose ceremony of the season.
+It’s another round of dates and drama on Week 3 of The Bachelor, and the 18 girls who remain will all be trying to get Nick Viall’s attention during two group dates, a one-on-one date, and the pool party that takes place before the third rose ceremony of the season.

 [Warning: The Bachelor Season 22 spoilers ahead]